RagnarB83/ash-documentation/docs/protein_ligand_binding.rst

 #########################################################

-In order to realistically explore protein-ligand binding scenarios and predict binding affinities, we need to use enhanced sampling methods that allow us to to simulate and derive the relevant free-energy surface.
+In order to realistically explore protein-ligand binding scenarios and predict binding affinities, we need to use enhanced sampling methods that allow us to simulate and derive the relevant free-energy surface.
 Metadynamics is a general free-energy simulation method that is in principle well suited to study protein-ligand binding as we could sample the energies of the bound vs. unbound conformation using a suitable reaction coordinate.
 Metadynamics use a history-dependent biasing potential that is built-up using Gaussians during the simulation,